xXleowXx/gitlab-charts/doc/installation/cloud/oke.md

 1. Builtin Runner
 1. Domain name and ability to update DNS records
 1. OKE Cluster has access to the internet
-1. Access to OCI and necissary resources to provision OKE Environment.
+1. Access to OCI and necissary resources to provision OKE Environment
+1. Setting the GitLab runner to privlidged mode

 ## Install